 Estimating Colony Populations

-RESEARCH 1, Actual Comb Measurement - Determine potential number of cells on a single frame.
+RESEARCH 1 - Actual Comb Measurement - Determining the potential number of cells per frame.

-- Take, 4,624 peak cells x 70% coverage = 3,237 cells per frame for brood.
+2. Take, 4,624 peak cells x 70% coverage = 3,237 cells per frame for brood.
 We can estimate 3,200 brood honeybees per frame for a good producing queen.
-These “average cell counts” do not account for frames in the honey supers and as such it is quite possible for a colony to reach an even higher threshold of bees.
+These “average cell counts” do not account for frames in the honey supers and as such it is quite possible for a colony to reach an even higher threshold of honeybees.

-1. A hand-count revealed the average number of worker bees on this healthy and fully combed frame to be an estimated population count of 766 workers (one side) or 1,532 estimated workers per frame.
+1. A hand-count revealed the average number of worker bees on this healthy and fully combed frame to be 766 workers on one side, or 1,532 estimated workers per frame.

-2. Multiply the average low count of 1,500 workers times the average healthy brood frames and the estimated count is can fall between 7,500 (5-frames) to 10,500 (7-frames) of worker bees- not counting the bees developing in brood cells.
+2. Using an average of 1,500 "nurse bees," multiply this count times the average number of brood frames and the estimated count is can fall between 7,500 (5-frames) to 10,500 (7-frames) of nurse bees- not counting the bees developing in brood cells.

-3. Over period of three weeks, this number fluctuates some because old foragers are dying and nursery workers are being hatched.
+3. Over a period of three weeks, this number fluctuates because old foragers are dying and nursery workers are being hatched.

 4. The possible number bees per healthy brood frame averages 3,200 brood cells plus 1,500 nurse bees for a per frame population of 4,700 honeybees.
 Multiple that times the nimber of healthy brood frames in the hive and add in the honey or pollen frame workers for per box total.